Traubert/UD_Akkadian-RIAO/index.md

 ## Syntax

-### Core Arguments
+### Core Arguments, Oblique Arguments and Adjuncts
-*Nominal subject is in the nominative case without an adposition.
+*`Nominal subject is in the nominative case without an adposition.`

 ### Relations Overview
-*The following relation main types are not used in this treebank: aux, clf, compound, cop, dislocated, expl, flat, orphan, punct, reparandum.
+*`The following relation main types are not used in this treebank: aux, clf, compound, cop, dislocated, expl, flat, orphan, punct, reparandum.`
-*The following relation subtypes are used in Akkadian:
-**acl:relcl for relative clauses
+*`The following relation subtypes are used in Akkadian:` **acl:relcl for relative clauses
 **advmod:emph for the particle lū in its asseverative function **advmod:neg for the negation particles lā and ul